medialab/hyphe/README.md

 You can try a limited version of Hyphe at the following url: [http://hyphe.medialab.sciences-po.fr/demo/](http://hyphe.medialab.sciences-po.fr/demo/)

 You can find extensive tutorials on [Hyphe's Wiki](https://github.com/medialab/hyphe/wiki).
+See also these videos on [how to grow a Hyphe corpus](https://www.youtube.com/watch?v=giVd3ms2vSg) and [what is a web entity](https://www.youtube.com/watch?v=J_FA4zPsn2U).

 ## How to install?